skip to content

 PAs have been working in the Ontario health care system since 2007.
 Since then, successive provincial governments in Ontario have been exploring different forms of oversight with CPSO, in response to requests from the PA profession.
 In 2019, the government expressed interest in pursuing a more robust form of regulation.
 CPSO proposed a model of oversight, which ultimately led to the establishment of a new physician assistant registrant class under CPSO.

-Regulation by CPSO will help ensure safe and quality health care for patients.
-PAs will be required to meet clearly defined registration requirements and standards, which include having the necessary “knowledge, skill and judgment” to practise and to use the protected title “Physician Assistant."
+Regulation by CPSO helps ensure safe and quality health care for patients.
+PAs are required to meet clearly defined registration requirements and standards, which include having the necessary “knowledge, skill and judgment” to practise and to use the protected title “Physician Assistant" or the abbreviation “PA."

 Will regulation change the way that PAs currently practise?